 The federal government requires parent tax information on the FAFSA unless students meet specific criteria that establish independent status.
 The most common reasons students are considered independent are:

-The FAFSA is the only application required for financial aid at UNC Charlotte.
+The FAFSA is the only application required for federal financial aid at UNC Charlotte.
 If additional information is needed, we contact students with specific requests.
 Do not send tax returns, W-2s, etc., to our office unless we ask for them.

-To apply for scholarships, visit scholarships.uncc.edu.
+To apply for scholarships, visit scholarships.charlotte.edu.

 The State of North Carolina automatically reviews all FAFSA information for state grant eligibility and notifies UNC Charlotte.